cotect/cotect/README.md

 ---

 Licensed **MIT**.
-Created and maintained with ❤️ by developers from SAP in Berlin.
+Created and maintained with ❤️ by a team of friends and colleagues from Germany.